A super easy and simple enchilada recipe with a heavenly creamy white sauce that’s completely homemade!

 - 2 cups chicken broth

 - 1 (4-ounce) can diced green chiles

 - 2 cups shredded Monterrey Jack cheese, divided

-In a medium bowl, combine the chicken and 1 cup Monterey Jack cheese.
+- In a medium bowl, combine chicken and 1 cup Monterey Jack cheese.

 - To assemble the enchiladas, lay tortilla on a flat surface and spoon 1/4 cup of the chicken mixture in the center.
 Roll the tortilla and place seam side down onto prepared baking dish.
 Repeat with remaining tortillas and chicken mixture.
 Top with sour cream sauce and remaining Monterey Jack cheese.

 - Place into oven and bake until lightly golden and bubbly, about 20-25 minutes.